 This paper investigates invariant shape conditions for a three-craft collinear formation in deep space controlled solely by electrostatic Coulomb forces.
-It has been proven, previously, that invariant shape solutions exist under certain circumstances for a three-craft collinear configuration.
-However, little work has been done regarding an analysis of this potential solution space.
-This paper investigates the problem from a mission design perspective, examining whether or not charges can always be found that will yield a desired invariant shape configuration.
-The paper proves that for any three craft collinear invariant shape formation, an infinite set of real charges always exists that will preserve the formation.
-Further, the null-space of the feasible charge solutions is analyzed, and a method for determining an optimal solution is presented, and demonstrated through use of numerical simulation.
+Previous research shows that invariant shape solutions can exist under certain circumstances for a charged three-craft collinear configuration.
+This paper investigates the structure of the cluster shape solution space.
+The problem is examined from a mission design perspective, determining whether or not real charges can always be found that will yield a desired invariant collinear shape configuration.
+The paper proves that for any three-craft collinear invariant shape formations there always exists an infinite set of real open-loop charges that yield a shape equilibrium.
+Further, the null-space of the feasible charge solutions is analyzed, and a method for determining a charge-optimal solution is presented.
+The results are demonstrated through use of numerical simulations.